Unpack the charm and charisma of places where everybody might just know your name.

 Each year, the Pony Swim and Auction attract visitors, but the town offers much more.
 Its local seafood, especially the oysters and clams, are a must-try.
 The town also has beautiful trails and waterways for kayaking.

-Why It’s Underrated: Despite its unique wildlife experiences and small-town charm, Chincoteague is often overshadowed by more well-known coastal destinations.
+Why Visitors Come Back: Despite its remarkable wildlife experiences and small-town charm, Chincoteague is often overshadowed by more well-known coastal destinations.

 Wine enthusiasts enjoy local vineyards.
 The cool coastal fog creates ideal conditions for Pinot Noir, making wine tasting a popular activity here.